 The reason a crash might happen after a Reddit Hug of Death varies from case to case.
 A site may reach its traffic quota, its data bandwidth might be insufficient, or its server could become overloaded.
 That last possibility is particularly likely if the site is on a shared server.

 There aren’t many statistics available on the Reddit Hug of Death, but some website owners have taken to their blogs to share their experiences.
 Developer and blogger Craig Junghandel had a 4,500% increase in visitors after being featured on Reddit, for example, and CodinGame’s platform had two hours of downtime after a Hug of Death.

-One of the best ways to prevent a Reddit Hug of Death crash is by opting for cloud hosting with WP Engine’s Enterprise plan.
+One of the best ways to prevent a Reddit Hug of Death crash is by opting for cloud hosting with WP Engine’s enterprise WordPress hosting plan.
 Cloud hosting takes advantage of a network of servers to deliver your site’s data to users, instead of relying on a single server to handle all of your traffic.
 This means that even if one server gets overloaded, the others can help to compensate.